AG ISA (NZ) 320

 1. The Appointed Auditor shall apply the general definition of “material”, in paragraph 5 of this Statement, as the overall test of whether a statement, omission, fact, or item is material when planning and performing the annual audit of an entity’s financial and performance information.

-2. If an entity prepares performance reports for audit, the Appointed Auditor shall apply the materiality requirements of AG-4: The Audit of Performance Reports.
+2. If an entity prepares performance reports for audit, the Appointed Auditor shall apply the materiality requirements of AG-4: The Audit of Performance Reports or of NZ AS 1 (Revised): The Audit of Service Performance Information when this standard applies to the entity subject to audit from its commencement date.

 3. In considering the laws and regulations that apply to an entity, the Appointed Auditor shall take into account: